severin-lemaignan/projet-cnrs/project.rst

 that the better the cognitive skills, the shorter the DLen for a constant FIM
 level: instead of "go to the counter, take the green glass, pour a beer into it, and bring it back to me", we could say "bring me a drink".
 This approach, combined with a rating of task difficulty, is interesting.
 It possibly allows for reasonable quantification of the capabilities of a robot to deal with underspecified tasks, which are notorious for requiring good cognitive capabilities to "fill the gaps".
-It however needs to be refined to take into account other aspects of cognition that are important for human-robot interaction.
+It however needs to be extended to take into account the other aspects of cognition that are important for human-robot interaction.

 Here, assessment of cognitive performances can benefit from the support of